Introduction of Blockstack

 Outside of the concerns with the token distribution listed above, the largest drawback for Blockstack is competition.
 While Blockstack has demonstrated a strong ability to execute and attract development talent, it’s largely agreed that Ethereum is currently the market leader when it comes to decentralized application development.

-This is not to say that there can only be one clear winner in the greater blockchain ecosystem, but it is safe to assume that the “winner” will likely captures the lion’s share of aggregate value in the coming years.
+This is not to say that there can only be one clear winner in the greater blockchain ecosystem, but it is safe to assume that the “winner” will likely capture the lion’s share of aggregate value in the coming years.
 With this in mind, the success of STX token is entirely reliant on the assumption that developers see Blockstack as a more suitable base layer solution than Ethereum (or any other native blockchain).

 Lastly, while Blockstack’s funding rounds are definitely worth praising on the legal side of things, STX sale valuations are likely to be a large inhibitor of future token appreciation.
-Based off published figures, it’s clear that many of Blockstack’s earliest investors could enjoy upwards of a 100%+ returns relative to the prices STX were sold to Reg A+ investors.
+Based on published figures, it’s clear that many of Blockstack’s earliest investors could enjoy upwards of a 100%+ returns relative to the prices STX were sold to Reg A+ investors.

 Compared to traditional equity structures where private investors were largely limited to public offerings to liquidate their holdings, Blockstack’s future listing on Binance provides a unique opportunity for early investors to enjoy liquidity far sooner than what they are used to in traditional markets.

-We at Fitzner Blockchain expect that the STX token may struggle to hold its value until the ecosystem is fully functional with clear demand from end-users (rather than developers capitalizing off app mining) and the majority of private tokens have vested to lift the continuous sell-side pressure.
+We at Fitzner Blockchain expect that the STX token may struggle to hold its value until the ecosystem is fully functional with a clear demand from end-users (rather than developers capitalizing off app mining) and the majority of private tokens have vested to lift the continuous sell-side pressure.

 When it comes to the growth of the blockchain ecosystem as a whole, we believe that Blockstack is a crucial player in providing legal clarity on how to navigate tokenized fundraising in the United States.
 As such, Blockstack could garner increasing demand in the coming years as the value behind decentralized applications becomes more apparent.

 With Reg A+ tokens set to be distributed before the end of the year, it’s likely that Blockstack will be receiving a good amount of press in the coming weeks.
-We want to take this time to tell our readers to be weary of volatility due to some of the figures illustrated above.
+We want to take this time to tell our readers to be wary of volatility due to some of the figures illustrated above.
 While we do see a significant opportunity for Blockstack to capture a majority of the App market, it’s likely that this growth will play out in the next few years with the launch of crucial features that make the ecosystem more readily accessible to average users.

 In the meantime, we will definitely be keeping a close eye on the project.
 There’s no denying that programs such as application mining are an intuitive step towards incentivizing the sheer volume of products that have a chance at making it mainstream.
 Until then, we’re hopeful that 2020 will provide clear signals as to which existing layer one solutions (including Blockstack) have a bright future.